marktext/marktext/docs/dev/code/BLOCK_ADDITION_PROPERTY.md

   - paragraphContent (defaultValue use in paragraph and setext heading)

-- lang - only when it's code line
+- lang - only when it's functionType is `codeContent`

   - All prismjs support language or empty string